davidaq/aq-web-front-node/README.md

 This is a show case of how EventEmitter can be used, visit the [EventEmitter](https://github.com/Olical/EventEmitter) project for further information.

-Other than the normal use of EventEmitter, there's also an convient use with View.
+Other than the normal use of EventEmitter, there's also an convient use with UIComponent.

-    import 'View';
+    import 'UIComponent';
     import 'EventEmitter';

-    class Widget extends View {
+    class Widget extends UIComponent {
         componentWillMount() {
             this.follow(this.props.message, 'updated');
         }